lucan8/chimera/README.md

 #### 2. Training

+The functions mentioned in the Math Model deal with the calculations.
+We read the data gotten in the previous step using `read_from_results`.
+`test` tests the model using the data stored in `tests.txt` and `draw_results_graph` draws the the results graph which is saved as `results.png`.

+We then print the `Accuracy` achieved by our model and store the probabilities that we calculated for each keyword in the respective training file under the `training` folder.
+They will be used for classifying the inputs.

 # Results

 In `results.png` the light green means how many of the test data were of that